rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/README.md

 Aggregation of results

+A treemap graph called "TB Mortality Rate, +HIV and Methods to Detect the Mortality Rate" shows case the 3 methods used to detect the mortality of TB, such as: Indirect, VR and VR Imputed as the first one being most used.

 s titled "TB Detection Rate by Year".
 The first visualization was a graph about the tuberculosis data evolution by year in the world.
 Similarly, this graph is divided into 3 big rows: the first shows the detection rate percent in a whole, the second, the detection rate low bound, and the third, the detection rate high bound.
 By analyzing those lines, you can notice that the TB case detections in all forms (LTBI and TB disease) has a constant rate by year: the graph line is mostly high and stable (constant), and points out only small variations.
 Also, the 3 lines, which start in 1990 and finish in 2012, show their first small peak in 2003 and, after, in 2011.

+3.10 Another treemap named "Methods to Derive Prevalence of TB x TB Prevalence Rate" shows 5 methods used to detect the prevalence of TB x the TB prevalence rate, such as: NTP, pooled surveys, predicted, survey and survey imputed, whereas the survey imputed appears as one of the most used considering the whole countries.

+3.6 More two graphs called "Methods to Derive Mortality of TB x Mortality Rate of TB" and "Methods to Derive Prevalence of TB x Prevalence Rate of TB".
+In the first, we can see that the "indirect" method is the most used but still the least effective as it doesn't impact in the decline of the mortality rate of TB.
+In the second, the method most used to detect the prevalence of TB is survey which can correlate positively with the detection of the prevalence rate of TB.

+Important to nothe that both models have a high R-square value , so the model explains a lot about the number of deaths from the disease.
+However, a note about it is important to be mentioned: as this model describes a constant line between the detection rate of TB and number of deaths of TB, this means that althought there is a better rate of detecting the disease nowadays, tuberculosis is still a disease that has been killing lots of people.